History, tourist information, and nearby accommodation

-It would be a mistake to think of Swarthmoor Hall as a stately home; it is a fine example of a 16th and 17th century country house of the sort owned minor gentry.
-A small garden surrounds the house, and from the garden you can see a small second floor balcony where George Fox is said to preached to a crowd gathered below.
+It would be a mistake to think of Swarthmoor Hall as a stately home; it is a fine example of a 16th and 17th-century country house of the sort owned minor gentry.
+A small garden surrounds the house, and from the garden you can see a small second-floor balcony where George Fox is said to have preached to a crowd gathered below.

 One final note about visiting Swarthmoor Hall: at the end of my tour of the house I was offered a cup of tea and a biscuit, and a comfortable chair by the fire for a quiet chat.
 Now, if only all historic houses did that!